jalenng/2021-spring-cs160-team-paladins/docs/index.md

 If you do not want iCare to collect your application data, you can turn this feature off in **Preferences**.
 Furthermore, when you delete your account the application data associated with your account will automatically be deleted from our server.

-Note: App usage collection is currently unsupported on macOS and Linux.
+<span style="color:#ADD8E6">Note</span>: App usage collection is currently unsupported on macOS and Linux.

 # 7 Insights